Tadaky/Spotinjectfy/README.md

 # Spotinjectfy

-I create this inject for my lifequalit emprovement.
-I don't allow to reupload this code, only credits me.
+**About this project**

+I created this injection script to improve my personal life quality.
+**Please do not reupload this code** — if you want to share it, just credit me properly.

-The internal link is from official [spicetify](https://spicetify.app) and [SpotX](https://github.com/SpotX-Official/SpotX)
+The internal links point to official sources: [Spicetify](https://spicetify.app) and [SpotX](https://github.com/amd64fox/SpotX).